 - Follow-up eye exams: at least every 2 years for kids with no pediatric risk factors and no eyeglasses.
 If your child requires vision correction or other treatment, our optometrist will instruct you on how often to book regular eye exams

-We look forward to seeing your child for an eye exam by our friendly and experienced optometrist in Enterprise, Luverne and Troy, AL!
+We look forward to seeing your child for an eye exam by our friendly and experienced optometrist in Enterprise, Luverne, Troy, and Ozark AL!

 We offer Geriatric Eye Care as well!